-Figure 1. .
-The 15 islands comprising the Mariana Archipelago in the western Pacific 0 cean 2 1

-LIST OF TABLES

-Table 1.
-Species covered by this recovery plan, including the number of populations, number ofindividuals, their recovery priority number, distribution, and current listing status Table 2.
-The area of each island in the Mariana Archipelago along with their percentage of totalarchipelago land mass, maximum elevation, and predominant substrate.5 Table 3.
-Species and the corresponding Species Biological Reports and Habitat Status Reports used in this draft recovery plan.
-6 Table 4.
-Summary of habitats used by the 23 Mariana Islands species addressed in this recoveryplan as well as their threats organized by the five listing factors.13 Table 5.
-Animal species that threaten some or all of the 23 species, or their habitat, by island.
-Table 6.
-Minimum number of plant populations and the number of individuals per population needed to meet preventing extinction goals Table 7.
-Minimum number of plant populations and the number of individuals per population needed to meet interim stabilization goals Table 8.
-Minimum number of plant populations and the number of individuals per populationneeded to meet downlisting Criterion 1 Table 9.
-Minimum number of plant populations and the number of individuals per population needed to meet delisting Criterion 1.
-37 Table 10.
+Figure 1.
+The 15 islands comprising the Mariana Archipelago in the western Pacific Ocean 4 LIST OF TABLES Table 1.
+Species covered by this recovery plan, including the number of populations, number of individuals, their recovery priority number, distribution, and current listing status Table 2.
+The area of each island in the Mariana Archipelago along with their percentage of total archipelago land mass, maximum elevation, and predominant substrate Table 3.
+Species and the corresponding Species Biological Reports and Habitat Status Reports incorporated herein by reference.
+Table 4.
+Summary of habitats, and threats 1 of the 23 species in this recovery plan, organized by the five listing factors 2 Table 5.
+Animal species that threaten some or all of the 23 species, or their habitat, by island16 Table 6.
+Number of populations and individuals needed for each plant species to meet preventing extinction goals based on population and life history characteristics stabilization goals based on population and life history characteristics Table 9.
+Number of populations and individuals needed to meet delisting Criterion 1 based on population and life history characteristics.
+40 Table 10.
 Crosswalk relating threats, recovery criteria, and recovery actions for the 23 species.
-54 Table 11.
-Estimated cost and priority of recovery actions (in fiscal year 2022 dollars)
+Table 11.
+Estimated cost and priority of recovery actions (in fiscal year 2023 dollars)61